 The HUE program travels throughout Western Europe to offer students a chance to visit many countries.
-The semester includes trips to various European destinations such as England, Scotland, Ireland, Belgium, the Netherlands, France, Italy, Spain and Portugal, as well as a cruise!
+The semester includes trips to various European destinations such as England, Germany, Iceland, Greece, the Netherlands, France, Italy, Spain, Portugal, as well as a cruise!
 The HUE program takes place during Fall semesters only and travels with a maximum of 40 students.

 No student is eligible to attend HUE who is currently on academic, chapel or disciplinary probation on the Searcy campus.
 Any student who has applied and/or been accepted will automatically become ineligible if placed on any type of probation up until time to depart.
 Such individuals will be placed on a waiting list and may go only if there are openings after probation has been removed.
 In addition, a student must have an overall 2.0 GPA.